H2-data/Midwest_Medicare_Beneficiaries/README.md

 - What is the demand for Medicare advantage?
 - What kinds of people are in each state?

-The first question is the most challenging of the two, but the data does provide a solid answer.
-There are many, many, MANY different types of beneficiaries in the dataset, and each kind of beneficiary has a certain level of demand for Medicare Advantage.
-For example, someone in the __________ column might have less demand, because as the column name implies, they already have Part C or other additional coverage.
-However, people in the _________ column might have more, since they only have Medicare Part A and B. The data clearly shows that people with Part A and Part B with no additional coverage are on the decline, while people with both kinda of coverage are on the rise as shown here:
+The first question is the more challenging of the two, but the data does provide a solid answer.
+There are many, many, MANY different types of beneficiaries in the dataset, and each kind of beneficiary has a certain level of implied demand for Medicare Advantage.
+For example, someone in the __________ column might have lower demand, because as the column name implies, they already have Part C or other additional coverage.
+However, people in the _________ column might have higher demand, since they only have Medicare Part A and B. The data clearly shows that people with Part A and Part B with no additional coverage are on the decline, while people with both kinds of coverage are on the rise as shown here:

 This chart shows data for the entire midwest region, but I found that every single state has some variation of this pattern.
-This means that people without extra coverage have implied demand.
+This means that **people without extra coverage have implied demand.**

 That would make for an easy ratio, but there's just one other problem: Population.
-A ratio that only contains the number of people
+Even if a location has high demand, focusing the campaign on low-population areas could result in less return overall.
+In order to properly gauge Opportunity, we must take into account the following:

+- Areas with a high population of beneficiaries with BOTH A and B.
+- Areas with a high population of beneficiaries without Part C or other additional coverage.
+- Areas with a high Medicare beneficiary population overall.

+This is the sweet spot, and after untangling the CMS data, I will use the following ratio:

+DAX:

+SQL:

+The second question regarding demographics is much simpler.
+The data has the sex, ethnicty and medicaid status of Medicare beneficiaries in one neat column.
+Since the columns contain the total number of beneficiaries per demographic, I can't calculate an implied demand, but I can find a distribution, which should be enough until additional data is acquired during the rollout.

 ### **Results and Observations:**